consindo/jono.nz/source/_posts/greece-roadtrip.md

 <a href="/images/greece/DSC07203.jpg"><img loading="lazy" alt="Inside the Acropolis Museum" src="/images/greece/DSC07203-small.jpg"></a>

-The Acropolis Museum is also one of the best museums I've been to.
+The Acropolis Museum is one of the best museums I've been to.
 The galleries are really interesting and well explained, and the entire building sits over an archeological site that you can walk around on catwalks.
 It's a shame that many of the artifacts from the Acropolis are in the British Museum in London, because controversy aside, the displays in Athens are much better.

 ## Food
 - **LUKUMAΔΕΣ:** The best place we found for Loukoumades.
 They have a number of different branches in Athens.